 How to Check if Your Cosmetic Surgeon Is Qualified in the UK | BCCS

 Choosing a cosmetic surgeon is one of the most significant decisions you will ever make about your health.
-The outcome depends not just on your choice of procedure but on the person performing it.
+In fact, the outcome depends not just on your choice of procedure but on the person performing it.
 In the UK, that choice is more complicated than most patients realise.

 Unlike many other medical specialties, cosmetic surgery is not a protected title.
-Any doctor with a medical licence can call themselves a cosmetic surgeon, regardless of whether they have received specific training in the procedures they offer.
-This does not mean all cosmetic surgeons are unqualified.
+Any doctor with a medical licence can legally call themselves a cosmetic surgeon.
+That applies regardless of whether they have received specific training in the procedures they offer.
+However, this does not mean all cosmetic surgeons are unqualified.
 It does mean, however, that patients cannot rely on job titles alone.

-This guide walks you through exactly how to check a surgeon’s qualifications, what credentials to look for, what the GMC register tells you, and how to spot the warning signs that a surgeon may not be the right choice.
+This guide walks you through how to check a surgeon’s qualifications and what credentials to look for.
+It also covers what the GMC register tells you.
+Finally, it explains how to spot the warning signs that a surgeon may not be the right choice.

 Why Checking Surgeon Qualifications Matters in the UK

-In the UK, the title ‘plastic surgeon’ is a protected designation.
-A surgeon can only use it if they hold a Certificate of Completion of Training (CCT) in plastic surgery and appear on the GMC specialist register under that specialty.
-The title ‘cosmetic surgeon’ carries no such protection.
+In the UK, the title “plastic surgeon” is a protected designation.
+A surgeon can only use it if they hold a Certificate of Completion of Training (CCT) in plastic surgery.
+They must also appear on the GMC specialist register under that specialty.
+In contrast, the title “cosmetic surgeon” carries no such protection.

-This means two surgeons performing the same rhinoplasty or liposuction procedure may have followed entirely different training pathways.
-One may have spent six years in specialist surgical training.
-The other may have completed a short course and moved directly into private practice.
+As a result, two surgeons performing the same rhinoplasty or liposuction procedure may have followed entirely different training pathways.
+For example, one may have spent six years in specialist surgical training.
+Another may have completed a short course and moved directly into private practice.

-The distinction matters because cosmetic surgery carries real clinical risk.
-Complications can include infection, asymmetry, scarring, nerve damage, and anaesthetic-related events.
-A surgeon with documented, assessed experience is better placed to prevent complications and to manage them when they arise.
+Importantly, this distinction matters because cosmetic surgery carries real clinical risk.
+For instance, complications can include infection, asymmetry, scarring, nerve damage, and anaesthetic-related events.
+Furthermore, a surgeon with documented, assessed experience is better placed to prevent and manage complications when they arise.

 Step 1: Search the GMC Register

 The General Medical Council (GMC) is the regulatory body for all doctors practising in the UK.
-Every doctor must be registered with the GMC to practise legally.
+In fact, every doctor must be registered with the GMC to practise legally.
 Your first step is to verify that your surgeon is on this register.

-You can search the GMC register at gmcuk.org using the surgeon’s name or GMC number.
-The register will confirm:
+Fortunately, you can search the GMC register at gmc-uk.org using the surgeon’s name or GMC number.
+Specifically, the register will confirm:

 • Whether the doctor is currently registered